grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 `value` | `any` | The attribute value to match against. | | no

 If `value` is not set, any value will match.
-The type of `value` could be a number, a string or a boolean.
+The type of `value` could be a number, a string, or a boolean.

 ### resource block